Why Apply for an Electronic Money Institution License in Cyprus

 - Business Address Approval: Confirmation of a physical office in Cyprus, validating the operational base and compliance with local regulations.

-- Non-criminal Record: Submission of a clean criminal record certificate for significant shareholders and team members.
+- Non-Criminal Record: Submission of a clean criminal record certificate for significant shareholders and team members.

 Share Capital and Government Fees